Project overview

 1. Meet new Provincial housing legislative requirements.
 This includes reviewing and updating, as required:

-• OCP growth management policies to allow for the uses and densities permitted by the Small-scale Multi-unit Housing (SSMUH) and Transit-oriented Development (TOD) bylaws, and Whistler’s 20-year housing needs identified in the Interim Housing Needs Report.
+• OCP growth management policies to allow for the uses and densities allowed by small-scale multi-unit housing (SSMUH) and Transit-oriented Development (TOD) bylaws.

-It is anticipated there will a larger OCP review undertaken in the next three to five years.
 This initiative will provide an opportunity for significant public engagement and broader conversations regarding Whistler's vision as it relates to meeting our housing and community needs.

 Project Context

 The Province of B.C. introduced new requirements for Housing Needs Reports (HNR), including a new methodology that must be used to calculate the 20-year and five-year housing need.
 Local governments were required to complete an Interim HNRs by January 1, 2025.
-Whistler’s Interim HNR presents the anticipated housing need over the next five and 20 years using the Provincially mandated method:
+Whistler’s Interim HNR presents the anticipated housing need over the next five and 20 years calculated using the Provincially required method:

 • Five years - 1,572 dwelling units; and